Are you looking for the perfect 2 weeks in Thailand itinerary? I’ve put it together in this article!

 Day 13: Hang Out at the Beach

-Or if you’re after something a bit more adrenalin-fuelled, how about checking out the tree-top park, where you climb, zipline and swing around the forest?
+Or if you’re after something a bit more adrenaline-fueled, how about checking out the tree-top park, where you climb, zipline, and swing around the forest?
 Click here to book your spot!

 If you aren’t a biker, you can do a Koh Chang ATV tour through the jungle which is a great way to see the island’s nature.
 This is a safer alternative to get around the island!
 Click here to book.

-Or, if you’re a water baby and want to get back into Koh Chang’s beautiful oceans, you can take part in a snorkelling tour.
+Or, if you’re a water baby and want to get back into Koh Chang’s beautiful oceans, you can take part in a snorkeling tour.
 Click here to book your spot.

 Once your day’s activities are complete, celebrate your time on the island with a happy hour cocktail and a beautiful sunset!